 Take the Next Step: OT Graduate Programs in Florida

 At the University of St. Augustine for Health Sciences (USAHS), discover innovative occupational therapy graduate programs in Florida.
 Earning your OT degree is your opportunity to launch a rewarding career as an OT practitioner, advocate, and healthcare team member.
-USAHS is known for our cutting-edge technical resources and supportive community of peers and faculty mentors, all committed to educational excellence.
+USAHS is a reputable occupational therapy school known for its cutting-edge technical resources and supportive community of peers and faculty mentors, all committed to educational excellence.

 The USAHS Master of Occupational Therapy Degree